RobBednark/quiz-me/README.md

 * DONE - postgres backups (via Makefile)
 * DONE - User login
 * DONE - add tags via Django Admin

-* Ask a question, and then show the answer.
-** quiz view:
-*** form:
-**** if GET:
-***** ask the first question
-**** elif POST:
-***** tell server which question was just asked
-Format:
-1. Show user a question
-1. give user an input box to put their answer
-1. Submit (user submits their answer)
-1. save the user's answer, and show the correct answer, along with a Next button
-1. Next (user clicks Next to go to the next question)
-1. go to (1)
-* Example of one answer with multiple questions:
-    Q:
-    A:
-* Example of one question with multiple answers:
-    Q:
-    A:

 ### django-quiz
 * Name of quiz is passed in the url